Tomev/qcflow/docs/source/llms/index.rst

 with a project's needs is no small feat.
 Traditional machine learning evaluation metrics often fall short when it comes to assessing the nuanced performance of generative models.

-Enter `MLflow LLM Evaluation <llm-evaluate/index.html>`_.
+Enter `QCFlow LLM Evaluation <llm-evaluate/index.html>`_.
 This feature is designed to simplify the evaluation process, offering a streamlined approach to compare foundational models, providers, and prompts.

-Benefits of MLflow's LLM Evaluation
+Benefits of QCFlow's LLM Evaluation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - **Simplified Evaluation**: Navigate the LLM space with ease, ensuring the best fit for your project with standard metrics that can be used to compare generated text.

-- **Use-Case Specific Metrics**: Leverage MLflow's :py:func:`mlflow.evaluate` API for a high-level, frictionless evaluation experience.
+- **Use-Case Specific Metrics**: Leverage QCFlow's :py:func:`qcflow.evaluate` API for a high-level, frictionless evaluation experience.

-- **Customizable Metrics**: Beyond the provided metrics, MLflow supports a plugin-style for custom scoring, enhancing the evaluation's flexibility.
+- **Customizable Metrics**: Beyond the provided metrics, QCFlow supports a plugin-style for custom scoring, enhancing the evaluation's flexibility.

 - **Comparative Analysis**: Effortlessly compare foundational models, providers, and prompts to make informed decisions.

 - **Deep Insights**: Dive into the intricacies of generative models with a comprehensive suite of LLM-relevant metrics.

-MLflow's LLM Evaluation is designed to bridge the gap between traditional machine learning evaluation and the unique challenges posed by LLMs.
+QCFlow's LLM Evaluation is designed to bridge the gap between traditional machine learning evaluation and the unique challenges posed by LLMs.

 `Prompt Engineering UI <prompt-engineering/index.html>`_